stjude/RNAIndel/docs/filtering/README.md

 ### Recurrent non-COSMIC indel annotation
-When multiple RNAIndel output VCF files are available as in a case of cohort study, RNAIndel annotates indels recurring in the samples that are not present in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) databse.
-Such recurrent indels are possibly common artifact/germline rather than a somatic hotspot.
+When multiple RNAIndel output VCF files are available as in the case of cohort studies, RNAIndel annotates indels recurring in the samples that are not present in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database.
+Such recurrent indels are possibly common artifacual/germline indels rather than somatic hotspots.
 Annotation is made in INFO field.

 ```
 rnaindel recurrence --vcf-list FILE -r REFERENCE -d DATADIR --out-dir